wonghongkeat/TGC-frontEnd-assignment1/README.md

 Mr Shun Ng
 * TA of the course.

-Batchmates of Trent global College: Diploma in Software Development.
+Batchmates of Trent global College: Diploma in Software Developmen, batch 9.